Pericyte control of brain blood flow

 Pericytes are a truly fascinating cell type that reside on capillaries (the smallest of brain blood vessels), extending extremely delicate processes which cover the entirety of the capillary bed of the brain.
 They were first identified over a century ago, but we still lack even a basic understanding of their functions, largely due to the experimental challenges that their fine processes and intimate association with the vasculature and other cells of the brain impose.
 Thus, we are developing new tools and approaches to study the functions of pericytes, with the aim of elucidating their role in the control of brain blood flow.

 Through our work in this area, we are aiming to address several outstanding questions that we think are key to unlocking a deeper understanding of pericyte and capillary function in the brain:

 What is the array of sensor and transducer proteins that pericytes use to sense their environment and how do these interact to control blood flow?

 Can pericytes sense local neuronal activity and match blood flow to changing energetic needs?

 Do capillary pericytes send electrical signals through the capillaries to modify blood flow?

 How does pericyte function break down in dementia, and can this be protected or restored to improve brain function?

-You can read more about our interests and see some of the types of experiments we do by clicking on the images below.
+You can learn more about this area and the types of experiments we do here by clicking the images below.